jduc/geoDL/README.rst

 geoDL
 **************************************************

-.. warning:: Please note that geoDL is in beta version, though expect bug and updates
+**Please note that geoDL is in beta version, though expect bug and updates**

-.. includeliteral:: logo.txt

 geoDL is a python program to download FASTQ files from `GEO-NCBI <http://www.ncbi.nlm.nih.gov/geo/>`_.
 The program inputs a #GEO access number and